Divendra2006/DBmaps_R/work_log.md

 **1)- Easy Test**

-In Easy Test, we use the merge() function to perform four types of merges. library(data.table)\
+In Easy Test, we use the merge() function to perform four types of merges.
 \
 ![](images/clipboard-1577292734.png)